Go Back

 Method

-2. In a large bowl, combine the flour and salt.
+3. In a large bowl, whisk together the flour and salt until evenly combined.

-Turn it out onto a lightly floured surface and knead vigorously for 6–8 minutes, until smooth and elastic.
+5. Turn the dough out onto a lightly floured surface.
+Knead for 6–8 minutes, until the dough is smooth, elastic, and slightly tacky but not sticky.

-5. Place the dough in a lightly oiled bowl, turn it to coat, and cover with plastic wrap and a clean towel.
-Let it rise in a warm place for 25–30 minutes or until puffy.
-Do not punch the dough down afterward.
+7. Place the dough in a lightly oiled bowl and turn it to coat.
+Cover with plastic wrap or a clean towel.
+Let it rise in a warm place for 25–30 minutes, or until puffy and nearly doubled in size.

 Notes

-• Water temperature matters: Aim for warm water around 120–125°F. Too hot can kill the yeast; too cool will slow the rise.
+• Water temperature matters: Aim for warm water around 100–115°F. Too hot can kill the yeast; too cool will slow the rise.

 • Yeast options: Quick-rise (instant) yeast works best, but active dry yeast can be used—just be sure it blooms and gets foamy before mixing.